Eurovision star Luke Black on the Lily Allen and Nirvana-inspired 'I'm So Happy'

 “I worked really hard through the summer to put on a show that I can bring with me everywhere and pretend it’s an arena show.
 I just want to have fun.
 It is a piece of theatre and pop music, but also a rock show.
 It’s set in an abandoned theatre and is quite peculiar.
 The show itself is quite high energy and powerful.”

-Beyond that, Black has a new single coming in October, will be televising a concert from Ukraine, releasing a film soundtrack and has high hopes for more releases and entering the gaming world.
+Beyond that, Black has high hopes for more releases and dreams of further entering the gaming world.

 “I have so much in the vault of music and now Eurovision has opened the door so I can finally bring my songs to life,” he said.
 “I’m just making sense of things at the moment.
 I never had this many fans.
 It’s not overwhelming, I think it’s something that should have happened before but slower, but I’m definitely not going to disappoint them or the new fans.